-For this version – We’re going full on Fall.
+This is the most amazing fall risotto.
 The pumpkin and dried cranberries just call out Thanksgiving to me.
-Plus, I’m making this risotto totally vegetarian, meaning that it would be a perfect option to serve for a vegetarian Thanksgiving.
+Plus, I’m making this risotto totally meat free, meaning that it would be a perfect option to serve for a vegetarian Thanksgiving.

 The creamy pumpkin lends a rich, earthy flavor to the mix, the goat cheese adds tang and creaminess, and the dried cranberries give zing and add their beautiful color to the dish.

 - Shaved Fennel Salad